damlakeskekci/damlakeskekci.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Damla Keşkekci is a PhD candidate in Political Science and Sociology at the Scuola Normale Superiore in Florence, and a member of the Center on Social Movement Studies (COSMOS).
+Her research focuses on the far-right social movements in Europe, and their interactions with other actors, such as political parties.
+In her doctoral project, she investigates the transnational diffusion of far-right social movements in Europe, with an interest in discourses, repertoires of contention, and organizational structures.
 {style="text-align: justify;"}